bigtoga/Examples/Cloud - Azure/Azure Migrations - Lessons Learned.md

 - Perform regular inter-regional service moves as a matter of operational practice.
 Don’t wait for the outage to occur.
 Chaos testing is described in deeper detail in the appendix to this proposal
 - Improved business outcomes are realized when the business and IT operations teams can agree on shared KPIs and OKRs

-# Step 1: Define the Business Case
+# 1. Define the Business Case
 ## Pre-Migration: Strategy
 - Follow MSFT's Cloud Adoption Framework to (a) convince execs to provide proper resources + time, (b) the set aside time w teams to document needful (why we are doing this, what expected outcomes are)